I have only a few Texas cards. The general scarcity could have

 Card published by Geo.
 A. Gray, Belton, Texas and

 made in the U.S.A.
-Quality is quite inferior to the
+Its quality is quite inferior to the

-German cards of the times, but the postmark in the sky does not help matters.
+German cards of the times, but the postmark in the sky does not improve matters.

 Mailed in 1910.

 Today the Carnegie building is in use as a museum.